susanemcg13/FinalProject/README.md

 # FinalProject

-Look at this awesome readme i made!!!
+Look at this awesome readme I made!!!

+Just talked to a source who's promised me more data for article1 in 3 days.